A Difficult Star Witness in Donald Trump's Secret Trial - ExBulletin

 For Jeremy Saland, a New York criminal lawyer and former Manhattan prosecutor, Cohen's background poses no such obstacle for prosecutors.

-But prosecutor Matthew Colangelo called Cohen someone who made “mistakes,” telling jurors they could believe him nonetheless.
+But prosecutor Matthew Colangelo characterized Cohen as someone who made mistakes, telling jurors they could believe him nonetheless.

 Meanwhile, prosecutors highlighted remarks Trump made about Cohen and others to accuse him of multiple violations of a hush order that prevents him from commenting on witnesses, jurors and certain others linked to the case.
 The judge found Trump in contempt, fined him a total of $10,000 and warned that prison time could follow if he violated the order again.

 Prosecutors also did not shy away from testifying about Cohen's combative personality.
-A banker testified that Cohen was considered a “difficult” customer who insisted everything was urgent.
-Daniels' former lawyer, Keith Davidson, described his first phone call with Cohen as a “deluge of insults, innuendoes and allegations.”
+A banker testified that Cohen was seen as a demanding customer who insisted everything was urgent.
+Daniels' former lawyer, Keith Davidson, described his first phone call with Cohen as a barrage of insults, innuendoes and allegations.

 While such episodes may not be flattering to Cohen, instigating them could be a way for prosecutors to subtly indicate that he is not their teammate, but simply someone with information, John Fishwick said.
 Jr., former U.S. Attorney for the Western District of Virginia. .